Graduate research with MORE

 The Master’s Opportunity for Research in Engineering (MORE) is designed to enhance your engineering and technical graduate curriculum by providing hands-on lab experience, faculty mentorship, and independent and thesis-based research.
 The MORE program operates during the summer, fall, and spring semesters.

 Students in MORE develop an idea under the mentorship of a Fulton Engineering faculty member, then apply for funding.
-Once accepted, they perform research, prepare research summaries, and participate in the research symposium.
+Once accepted, they perform research, prepare research abstracts and posters, and participate in the research expo.

-Students will be paid a stipend of $1,500 their funded semester, which will be disbursed at the end of the semester as a stipend.
+Students will be paid a stipend of $1,500 (*less taxes) their funded semester, which will be disbursed at the end of the semester as a stipend.
 The MORE position is a 5 hours/week position and students must be able to work that amount of time for an ASU on-campus job.
 Upon acceptance into MORE students would complete any necessary hiring paperwork in order to receive the stipend.
 Students must complete all the MORE requirements and perform to the mentor’s satisfaction to receive the stipend.
 Participants are also eligible to apply for up to $400 in research supplies per funded semester.
 Students are encouraged to work with their faculty mentor to discuss continued funding from the faculty member’s grants or other sources.
 Students are eligible to participate in MORE for 1 semester.

 Student and Faculty Eligibility